TheClams/yarig/Readme.md

    - [x] ral
  - [ ] Implement base generator for hardware (from SV):
    - [ ] VHDL

+## API
+ - [ ] Add derive macro to omplement the generator base part (core field, and function to access it)

 ## Feature
  - [ ] Improve nb_frac support: